colevscode/tidal-cv/README.md

 * **gate0_trig - gateN_trig**: Synths that trigger a +10v pulse for a short hold period defined by `~triggerHold`.
 * **gate0_slew - gateN_slew**: Slew control for the gate synths.

-For an example use of these synths within tidal, see [tidal_example.hs].
+For an example use of these synths within tidal, see `tidal-example.hs`.

 ## variables